morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 .write(TemplatedTsv(baseOutputPath, "%02d", 'STATE))
 {% endhighlight %}

-For instance, we divide the state California's data into five reducers to process.
+For instance, we redistribute the California (6) state's data into five reducers.
-Therefore, instead of single reducer, five of them will be writing into output partition.
+Therefore, instead of single reducer, five of them will be writing into output partition thus creating file smaller files.

 ## Conclusion

 TemplatedTsv is great.
-However, it creates lots of small output files which considerably slows down the next job on the chain.
-However, the number of files can be reduced by sorting the data according to template before writing the tap.
+However, it creates lots of small output files which affects negatively the performance of the next job on the chain.
+Fortunately, the number of files can be reduced by sorting the data according to template before writing the tap.
 Furthermore, if the data is skewed you can apply some tricks to balance the templated data among reducers.
 This adds overhead of another map reduce phase.

 {% highlight scala %}
 val pipeSource = Tsv(InputSource, ('USERID, 'TIMESTAMP, 'STATE, 'TRANSACTIONS))